cecton/blog/content/posts/rust-and-arduino-part3.md

     instructions to access only one address space.
 This address space is the memory (RAM).
 People sometimes call the single address space model "[Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture)"
-    or "Princeton architecture" but this not 100% accurate has they really refer to if there are separate memories or not, not wheter they have a single address space.
+    or "Princeton architecture" but this not 100% accurate, as they really refer to whether there are separate memories, not whether they have a single address space.

     Here on the [AVR](https://en.wikipedia.org/wiki/AVR_microcontrollers)